teocci/GlassfishServer/README.md

   sudo chown -R root /usr/local/jdk1.8.0/jre/lib/security
   ```

   Now Glassfish will be allowed to offer even AES-256.
 You could also allow only a certain set of cipher suites by changing the settings of your Http Listeners and IIOP Listeners in the admin console or via asadmin later, once Glassfish is installed.
-If you are interested to learn more about security I suggest to read 256-bit AES Encryption for SSL and TLS: Maximal Security.
+If you are interested to learn more about security I suggest to read [256-bit AES Encryption for SSL and TLS: Maximal Security][2.7].
 This paper also tells you how to force certain ciphers in different browsers.
-However, to be very sure in risky environments, it's a good decision to force a certain set of allowed ciphers directly on your Glassfish server (we will not focus too much on that).
+However, to be very sure in risky environments, it's a good decision to force a certain set of allowed ciphers directly on your Glassfish server (we will not focus on that).

-  A few days ago the Internet Engineering Task Force (IETF) has announced with Request for Comment 7465 to prohibit RC4 Cipher Suites in TLS.
+  A few days ago the Internet Engineering Task Force (IETF) has announced with [Request for Comment 7465][2.8] to prohibit RC4 Cipher Suites in TLS.
 RC4 is considered to be very weak and insecure, so let's follow RFC 7465 and disable RC4.
 You could do this directly in Glassfish via the admin console or asadmin CLI.
 However, I believe it's a better idea to do this globally in your JRE.
 The following configuration will make sure that your Glassfish server will not use any RC4-based cipher suites (not disabling RC4 is a risk these days):
   Disable weak ciphers globally, i.e. RC4:

   ```